Oliver Leese: Between the wars

 After the war, he remained in the British Army, being promoted captain in 1921, and attending the Staff College, Camberley from 1927 to 1928.
 Returning briefly to his battalion after graduation, in November 1929 he was appointed as brigade major to the 1st Infantry Brigade (Guards) and was formally promoted to major a few days later.
-He was promoted to brevet lieutenant-colonel in July 1933.
+He was promoted to brevet lieutenant-colonel on 1 July 1933.
+He relinquished the assignment of DAA and QMG of London District on 11 November 1933.

 On 18 January 1933 Leese married a granddaughter of Sir Baldwyn Leighton, 8th Baronet, Margaret Alice (died 1964), daughter of Cuthbert Leighton (recte Leicester-Warren), DL, JP, (1877–1954), of Tabley House, Knutsford, by Hilda Margaret Davenport; they had no children.
-Lady Leese's brother was the last of the line to own the Tabley estate which upon his death was eventually taken over by The University of Manchester.
+Lady Leese's brother was the last of the line to own the Tabley estate which upon his death was eventually taken over by The Victoria University of Manchester.

 From 1932 to 1938 Leese held a number of staff appointments and was promoted to lieutenant-colonel in December 1936, brevet-colonel in September 1938 and colonel in October 1938.
 In September 1938 he was posted to India to be a GSO1 instructor at the Staff College, Quetta.
 He had succeeded to the baronetcy on his father's death on 17 January 1937.